RESEARCH GROUPS AND ASSIGNMENTS OF RESEARCHERS

 - Demonstrate the joint work of its members in the field of education.

 II.
 Consolidated research groups

-- Have at least three members.
+- Have a minimum of three members.

 - Have living sections (sexennis) alive.

-- a prominent research activity (impact publications, projects, participation in scientific meetings, etc.);
+or outstanding research activity (impact publications, projects, participation in scientific meetings, etc.);

 or have carried out actions to transfer knowledge or disseminate research.